Do you want to start a lifestyle blog, yet feel overwhelmed with where to start?

 If you are serious about blogging, the small investment to start your own self-hosted blog will be the best decision in the long run.
 It will be a time-consuming pain to transfer your content from a free service to your own.

 Plus, if you own your content from the get-go, you can start earning the most money possible from your blog immediately.
-I am going to guide you through the process of purchasing your very own self-hosted blog from Siteground, and installing WordPress on your blog (don’t worry, it’s easier than you think!).
+I am going to guide you through the process of purchasing your very own self-hosted blog from Bluehost, and installing WordPress on your blog (don’t worry, it’s easier than you think!).

 Get a domain and hosting

-- They install WordPress for you for free
+- They install WordPress for you for free in one click!

 - If you already have a website, they offer free website setup and transfer